3.10 Instructional Development Assignment Requests and Reports

 All three documents must be submitted electronically to Academic Affairs by the date published as part of the Academic Affairs calendar.

-Finally, the Faculty Handbook requires that an IDA report be filed in a timely manner after the conclusion of the IDA.
+A brief (150-200 word) abstract of the IDA report should be included with the final report.
 At the Provost’s request, faculty may be invited to make a presentation to the Board about their IDA.